phiranf/sonarr_autodelete/README.md

 \
 ```--deleteunavailablemovies```

-Without this flag movies will only be removed if the movies has been downloaded 30 days before run.
-If this flag is set movies will be deleted if they are older than 30 days and have not been downloaded yet.
-This flag is meant for clean up in cases where a movie cant be found within an expected time frame and quality.
+<sub>(untested after fork)</sup> Without this flag shows will only be removed if the show has been downloaded 30 days before run.
+If this flag is set shows will be deleted if they are older than 30 days and have not been downloaded yet.
+This flag is meant for clean up in cases where a show can't be found within an expected time frame and quality.

 \
 ```--dryrun```

-This is meant to show which movies would be deleted if the flag wasnt set.
-Omit to delete movies.
+Dry run.
+Show what would be deleted, but don't.

 \
 ```--verbose```